Open-EO/openeo-python-client/docs/udp.rst

     e.g. to parameterize the a band selection  in a ``load_collection`` call in your UDP.
 -   :py:meth:`Parameter.datacube() <openeo.api.process.Parameter.datacube>`
-    (or its legacy, deprecated cousin :py:meth:`Parameter.raster_cube() <openeo.api.process.Parameter.raster_cube>`) to create a data cube parameter.
+    (or its legacy, deprecated cousin :py:meth:`Parameter.raster_cube() <openeo.api.process.Parameter.raster_cube>`) to create a datacube parameter.

 Consult the documentation of these helper class methods for additional features.